IDT-ITI/SD-VSum/README.md

 ### Pretrained Models

-Download the pretrained SD-VSum model (trained on S-VideoXum) from the Zenodo directory and place it in a local folder.
+Download the pretrained SD-VSum model (trained on S-VideoXum) [Checkpoint](https://zenodo.org/records/16275302) and place it in a local folder.

 ### Usage